hieudku/ParkingFlow/README.md

 <h3>1.
 Clone the repository</h3>

-<pre><code>git clone https://github.com/your-username/parkingflow.git</code></pre>
+<pre><code>git clone https://github.com/hieudku/parkingflow.git</code></pre>

 <h3>2.
 Open the project</h3>

 <p>
 Open the solution in Visual Studio 2022 (or later).
-Ensure you have the required .NET SDK installed (e.g., .NET 6 or .NET 8 depending on your project settings).
+Make sure you have the required .NET SDK installed ( .NET 6 or .NET 8 depending on your project settings).
 </p>

 <h3>3.
 Set up the database connection</h3>

 <p>
-In <code>appsettings.json</code>, configure the connection string:
+In <code>appsettings.json</code>, configure the connection string(localdb):
 </p>

 <pre><code>